SurajSSingh/Site/content/blog/my-12in23/index.md

 The only issue was that I didn't really have a good grasp of Ruby to make changes on my own.

 ### #48-in-24
+This is the successor to the #12in23 challenge.

-Every Tuesday starting on January 16, 2024, new exercise will release.
+Every Tuesday starting on January 16, 2024, a new exercise will be highlighted.
 Don't know the full plan, but I will be doing some blog post for (some of) these exercises.